olincollege/SoftSysSecureSend/reports/report.md

 ## Code Implementation

-For the implementation, unlike our last project where we were closer to the lower echelon of our deliverables, we were able to reach the upper echelon, although not the top, of our deliverables.
+For the implementation, unlike our last project, where we were closer to the lower echelon of our deliverables, we were able to reach the upper echelon, although not the top, of our deliverables.
 And throughout our project, we pivoted our scope of the project.
-Originally, we wanted this project to be primarily about file transferring, but we decided that it would make more sense to have a TCP multi-client-server chat room to simulatt a real group chat.
-So for our submission, we implemented a chatroom that multiple clients can connect to and send messages in.
-Clients are able to name themselves, which will appear on the server terminal.
-When a client sends a message, their message will show up on the server as well as the other clients that are connected to it.
-We went above and beyond for the messaging server/client, something we are extremely proud of.
+Initially, we wanted this project to be primarily about file transferring, but we decided that it would make more sense to have a TCP multi-client-server chat room to simulate a real group chat.
+So for our submission, we implemented a chatroom that multiple clients can connect to and send messages.
+Clients can name themselves, which will appear on the server terminal.
+When a client sends a message, their statement will show up on the server and the other clients connected to it.
+So we went above and beyond for the messaging server/client, something we are incredibly proud of.

 However, we also wanted to have some sort of file transferring capabilities as well since that was our original goal for our project.
 Given our time, instead of our clients being able to send images as well, we scaled down the file transferring to only text files through the socket.